louis-bourgault/keyboard/README.md

 ## Design
 ### PCB
 - Ergogen for PCB design and layout drafting.
 It is a very simple, user friendly and powerful program.
 You define layouts for rows and columns, and nets to connect them
-  - Note: In my Ergogen file there is a single net that was not correct, and I had to route manually in KiCad
+  - Note: In my Ergogen file there is a single net that was not correct, and I had to route manually in KiCad.
+This is the upper thumb cluster key.
 - KiCad for routing the pcb.
 Ergogen creates the nets, so I only have to route it -- as such, there is no kicad schematic file, just a pcb file that I edited to design
 - PCB: AllPcb.
 They had a cheap offer which let me get everything for a $2, including delivery.